Organizational Leadership and Technical Management

 LCC's BAS-OLTM builds on existing associate degrees in a variety of areas, adding upper division coursework to complete a four-year degree.
 The BAS-OLTM operates as a cohort-based program.
 Full-time cohorts will complete the program in two years (six quarters) and part-time cohorts will complete in two and a half years (9 quarters).

 Evening classes are conducted using the hybrid modality with a blend of face to face and online instruction.
-Admission into the BAS-OLTM program is merit-based.
+Admission to the BAS-OLTM program is merit-based.
 Meeting the minimum entrance requirements does not guarantee admission as the number of qualified applicants may exceed the number of available enrollment spaces.

 • Proof of an earned associated degree or 90 college level credits from a nationally accredited college or university with a minimum cumulative GPA of 2.5